alan-turing-institute/census2021-backbrief/deliverables/report.md

 A new set of matchkeys have also been developed for household record pairing, using household information (tenure, type of property, number of usual residents etc) together with the sets of people records that make up a household occupancy.
 This method has enabled ONS to make 95% of the matches on the 2011 households Gold Standard.

-ONS have also looked into making improvements to the match rate for *Fellegi-Sunter* probabilistic matching.
-Rather than use the Expectation Maximisation algorithm, the values for the weights of record fields can be calculated manually (initially using the 2011 data) and then iteratively improving this using the matching (both automatic and clerical) carried out in 2021.
+ONS have also made improvements to the match rate for *Fellegi-Sunter* probabilistic matching.
+Rather than use the EM algorithm, the values for the weights of record fields can be calculated manually (initially using the 2011 data) and then iteratively improving this using the matching (both automatic and clerical) carried out in 2021.
 In addition, changes have been made to the blocking carried out before matching; a single blocking pass is used, bringing together record pairs that match on the postcode field.
 All other CCS fields are therefore available for use in the actual matching.
 Testing this approach with 2011 data gave a pairs completeness of $97.8\,\%$.
 An alternative blocking pass on date of birth has also been attempted in order to capture the remaining $2.2\,\%$, but no extra matches were made using this.

 Some steps have already been taken to speed up the clerical matching process via a proposed associative people matching method, which also increases the number of automatic matches.
 Unmatched people in households where the household record has already been matched are given a score using *Fellegi-Sunter*.
 Any candidate people record pairs who score above a threshold are accepted automatically (note that this threshold can be lower than that set for the initial people matching algorithm).
 Matched households that still contain unmatched people are then sent for clerical resolution, giving the reviewer a household view that clearly shows those people matches already made within the household.